CrazyForks/lynx/explorer/android/README.md

 python3 tools/android_tools/prepare_android_build.py
 ```

-> There might be no alias python3 on Windows, use `python` instead.
+> notice: There might be no alias python3 on Windows, use `python` instead.

 ## Build and Run